onsi/ginkgo/README.md

 Testing is a first class citizen in Golang, however Go's built-in testing primitives are somewhat limited: The [testing](http://golang.org/pkg/testing) package provides basic XUnit style tests and no assertion library.

-### Matcher libraries for use with Golang's XUnit style tests
+### Matcher libraries for Golang's XUnit style tests

-There are a number of matcher libraries that have been written to augment Go's built-in XUnit style tests.
-Here are two that seem to have gained traction:
+A number of matcher libraries have been written to augment Go's built-in XUnit style tests.
+Here are two that have gained traction:

 - [testify](https://github.com/stretchr/testify)
 - [gocheck](http://labix.org/gocheck)